Interesting places to see and visit in the South of France + Monaco

 one of the nicest natural sites in Europe with an exceptionally

-the town of Les Baux-de-Provence, stretch 25 kilometers
+town of Les Baux-de-Provence, stretch 25 kilometers to the

-to the Northeast.
-These limestone hills are surrounded by
+Northeast.
+These limestone hills are surrounded by sunny pleasant

-sunny pleasant Provençal villages spread out among vineyards
+Provençal villages spread out among vineyards and olive orchard.

-and olive orchard.
-On the border between Provence and Languedoc,
+On the border between Provence and Languedoc, your stay in

-your stay in Arles will bring you close to Beaucaire and
+Arles will bring you close to Beaucaire and Tarascon, Les

-Tarascon, Les Saintes-Maries de la Mer, Nîmes and the Pont-du-Gard,
+Saintes-Maries de la Mer, Nîmes and the Pont-du-Gard, Avignon

-Avignon and the Papal Palace, Aix-en-Provence and the Montagne
+and the Papal Palace, Aix-en-Provence and the Montagne Sainte-Victoire,

 des Anges: This vast bay stretches from the Cap d’Antibes

-airport via the Baie des Anges and from the Antibes direction
+via the Baie des Anges and from the Antibes direction pass

-pass over the semi circular development of apartments at
+over the semi circular development of apartments at Villeneuve

-Villeneuve Loubet.
-Another good vantage point to view the
+Loubet.
+Another good vantage point to view the baie is the

-built on a headland that is typical of this type of hill
+on a headland that is typical of this type of hill top village

-top village (Mougins, St Paul de Vence, Cagnes old town
+(Mougins, St Paul de Vence, Cagnes old town etc) and overlooks

-work.
-Unlike some of the neighbouring hill top villages,
+Unlike some of the neighbouring hill top villages, Biot has

-Biot has not been spoilt by too many art shops, estate agents
+not been spoilt by too many art shops, estate agents and expensive

-and expensive restaurants.
-It still retains much of its
+restaurants.
+It still retains much of its cobbled streets.
+See

 by some as one of the classiest resorts on the Cote d’Azur,